Aloento/Aloento/source/_posts/Basics-of-Computer-Science.md

 - number of heads
 - set of states constructed from the states mentioned in the TFS

-Universal TM : TM, which can simulate All other TM
+Universal TM: TM, which can simulate All other TM

 Church - Turing thesis:
 A function (problem) can be effectively solved <=> it is computable with a TM